juji-io/datalevin/planner.md

 ## Motivation

-One of the main reasons for people to use Datalog stores is to use their declarative and composible query language.
-The simple and elegant query is often backed-up by the flexible triple store.
+One of the main reasons for people to use Datomic-like Datalog stores is to use their declarative and composible query language.
+The simple and elegant query is often backed-up by a flexible triple store.
 However, it is a well-know problem that querying a triple store is slow compared to RDBMS that stores data in rows or columns.

 Datalevin faces the same problem.
 Currently it mostly inherits Datascript query engine, which fetches all the data that matches each *individual* triple